Lost City of the Jungle

 Lost City of the Jungle is a 1946 Universal movie serial.

 Plot

 Recent atom tests show a certain element - Meteorium 245 - as a defense against the atomic bomb.
-The evil Eric Hazarias (Lionel Atwill) has traced a Meteorium deposit to the Himalayan province of Pendrang, ruled by casino owner Indra (Helen Bennett).
+The evil Eric Hazarias (Lionel Atwill) has traced a Meteorium deposit to the Himalayan nation of Pendrang, ruled by casino owner Indra (Helen Bennett).
 Hazarias fakes his own death and shows up in Pendrang as philanthropist Geoffrey London.
 With him is Malborn (John Mylong), his faithful secretary who is actually the real mastermind, Hazarias being his decoy.
 Thus begins a search for Meteorium, under the guise of seeking the lost city of Pendrang.
 On the trail of Hazarias is United Peace Foundation operative Rod Stanton (Russell Hayden), there to unmask London as Hazarias and put a stop to his evil schemes.